The Versatility of Natural Dyes

 Cost: $5 not-yet-friends; Free for Friends of the Gardens and Wake Forest University faculty, staff, and students

 Kelsey Brown, fiber artist, educator, and co-owner of the Village Fabric Shop in Reynolda Village, will explore the world of natural dyes and the amazing ways they can be used.
-Learn how marigolds, carrot roots, roses, and blueberries are among the many found and foraged materials that can create dynamic pigments through an age-old practice.
+Learn how weld, madder, and indigo are among the many found and foraged materials that can create dynamic pigments through an age-old practice.
 Advance registration is required.

 Whether you are just discovering your green thumb or you have two green hands, Tuesday Gardening talks hosted by Reynolda Gardens are for all gardening levels.
 View all spring talks.